ticup/emotional/README.md

 Test
 ----
-In order to run the test, make sure all dependencies are installed with
+In order to run the tests, make sure all dependencies are installed with
     npm install

 and then simply run with